-Table~\ref{inc_test} presents the evaluation metric results using Equation~\ref{eqn:Metric} for each of the models.
+Table~\ref{inc_test} presents the results using Equation~\ref{eqn:Metric} for each model.
 The values: $\Omega_{base}$, $\Omega_{new}$, and $\Omega_{all}$ range between $[0,1]$. $0$ indicates the model retains no knowledge, and $1$ indicates it retains all knowledge.
 The $\Omega_{new}$ results show the mAP@R performance on test data of the newly learned class.
-The $\Omega_{all}$ shows how well the models retain prior knowledge and acquires new knowledge.
-The $\Omega_{new}$ results show the normal models are learning new knowledge at a very low rate and it would not be useful to be used as it is.
-In Table \ref{inc_test} we evaluated how methods retained previously and newly learnt knowledge by testing on base-test set (old learned classes) and inc-test set (newly learned classes).
+The $\Omega_{all}$ shows how well the models retain prior knowledge and acquire new knowledge.
+The $\Omega_{new}$ results show that the normal models are learning new knowledge at a very low rate, which would not be useful.
+In Table~\ref{inc_test}, we evaluated how methods retained previously and newly learnt knowledge by testing on the base-test set (old learned classes) and inc-test set (newly learned classes).
 The results are standardised with the offline models' ideal performance using Equation~\ref{eqn:Metric}.
-The offline ideal models' performances were obtained in the same way described earlier, with the difference being we measure the mAP@R on the entire-test set (base-test set and inc-test set combined).
+The offline ideal models' performances were obtained in the same way described earlier, with the difference being we measure the mAP@R on the entire test set (base-test set and inc-test sets combined).

-The results in Table \ref{inc_test} show our approach as the most robust over a long period of incremental class learning, as highlighted by the EMNIST Angular results.
+The results in Table~\ref{inc_test} show our approach as the most robust over a long period of incremental class learning, as highlighted by the EMNIST Angular results.
 Since we are not required to use actual images as exemplars, we can still represent a class well during incremental learning.
-VAEs are noisy, but they can still represent previously learned classes well despite the noise.
-This ability to represent previous classes is vital due to the similarity learning loss functions prioritising separating classes from each other and forming regions for the new class to occupy in the embedding space.
+VAEs are noisy.
+Despite the noise, they can still represent previously learned classes well.
+This ability to represent previous classes is important as similarity learning loss functions prioritise separating classes from each other and forming regions for classes to occupy in the embedding space.
 It is vital to provide the model with information regarding previously learnt classes that occupy existing regions in the embedding space.
-We observe in Table \ref{inc_test} that methods that do not preserve some form of information about previously learnt knowledge are more adversely impacted by catastrophic forgetting.
+Table~\ref{inc_test} shows that methods that do not preserve some form of information about previously learnt knowledge are more adversely impacted by catastrophic forgetting.